Glossary of Scrum Terms

 Sprint Backlog: Scrum Artifact that provides an overview of the development work to realize a Sprint’s goal, typically a forecast of functionality and the work needed to deliver that functionality.
-Managed by the Development Team.
+Managed by the Developers.

 Sprint Goal: a short expression of the purpose of a Sprint, often a business problem that is addressed.
 Functionality might be adjusted during the Sprint in order to achieve the Sprint Goal.

 Sprint Planning: Scrum Event that is time-boxed to 8 hours, or less, to start a Sprint.
 It serves for the Scrum Team to inspect the work from the Product Backlog that’s most valuable to be done next and design that work into Sprint backlog.

 Sprint Retrospective: Scrum Event that is set to a time-box of 3 hours, or less, to end a Sprint.
-It serves for the Scrum Team to inspect the past Sprint and plan for improvements to be enacted during the next Sprint.
+It serves for the Scrum Team to inspect the past Sprint and plan for improvements to be enacted during future Sprints.

 Sprint Review: Scrum Event that is set to a time-boxed of 4 hours, or less, to conclude the development work of a Sprint.
-It serves for the Scrum Team and the stakeholders to inspect the Increment of product resulting from the Sprint, assess the impact of the work performed on overall progress and update the Product backlog in order to maximize the value of the next period.
+It serves for the Scrum Team and the stakeholders to inspect the Increment of product resulting from the Sprint, assess the impact of the work performed on overall progress toward the Product Goal and update the Product backlog in order to maximize the value of the next period.

 Stakeholder: a person external to the Scrum Team with a specific interest in and knowledge of a product that is required for incremental discovery.
 Represented by the Product Owner and actively engaged with the Scrum Team at Sprint Review.